Healthy Homes Assessment Karori

 Rental Property Home Assessments Karori

-Rental property areas affected by Healthy Homes Standard.
+The areas of rental property that are affected through Health Homes Standard.
 Healthy Homes Standards in Karori include each:

 • Bedrooms